Khan Temir: Under Mehmed III

-In 1628 the Turks again tried to remove Mehmed, now with Khan Temir’s help.
+In 1628 the Ottomans again tried to remove Mehmed, now with Khan Temir’s help.
 In spring Shahin made a preemptive attack of Khan Temir.
 Khan Temir fell back to the Danube delta, lured Shahin’s army into the woods and killed most of them, only Shahin and a few friends escaping.

 In early May Shahin reached Crimea, followed by Khan Temir.
 Shahin and Mehmed fled to the ancient rock-fort of Chufut-Kale, which Khan Temir besieged.
 Four weeks later 4000 Zaporozhian Cossacks under Mykhailo Doroshenko burst into the peninsula.
 At first Khan Temir thought that they were merely raiding, but he was quickly disabused.
-On 31 may he was defeated by the Cossacks on the Alma River.
+On 31 May he was defeated by the Cossacks on the Alma River.

 Khan Temir fled to Kaffa.
 Since he had an order from the sultan telling Ottoman officials to help him, the gates of Kaffa were opened.
 The place soon filled with Budjak warriors, their families, yurts, carts and cattle.
 Mehmed besieged Kaffa.
 Khan Temir attacked, was defeated and barely got back through the gates.
 His son was captured and executed.
 Crimean forces rounded up the Budjak warriors who had not reached Kaffa.
-Turkish galleys landed at Kaffa, Mehmed was deserted by his men (30 June) and fled to the Cossacks.
+Ottoman galleys landed at Kaffa, Mehmed was deserted by his men (30 June) and fled to the Cossacks.

 After Mehmed

 With Mehmed gone, Canibek Giray (Janibek) became khan for the second time (1628) with Khan Temir as a supporter.
 In late 1628 Mehmed tried to restore himself but was abandoned by his Cossack allies while Khan Temir guarded the entrance to Crimea at Perekop.
 In 1629 Mehmed tried again, and was defeated and killed by Khan Temir’s men.

 In 1628 Khan Temir attacked the leaders of the Shirin clan.
 This caused so much hostility that he thought it best to return to Budjak.
 Janibek was glad to see him go.
 In the fall of 1629 kalga Devlet Giray and Khan Temir attacked Galicia in revenge for Polish support of Mehmed.
 They were defeated by Stefan Chmielecki and lost half their men.
 The period 1629-1633 needs more documentation.

 In 1633 the Polish-Ottoman War (1633-34) broke out.
 In June about 1000 Budjaks raided Podolia and returned to Moldavia with their loot where Koniecpolski defeated them and Khan Temir’s son-in-law was captured.
-In September the Turkish commander marched north with much of the Budjak horde under Khan Temir.
+In September the Ottoman commander marched north with much of the Budjak horde under Khan Temir.
 In October there was a battle which the Poles won.
 In 1634 the Russo-Polish Smolensk War ended, which freed up Polish troops.
 The sultan had never been happy with this war which was mostly started by a local governor.
-Peace was made and the Turks promised to remove the Budjak horde.
+Peace was made and the Ottomans promised to remove the Budjak horde.
 In the summer of 1634 khan Janibek assembled an army on the Dnieper to get this done, but the sultan changed his mind and ordered Janibek to attack Persia.